 How can you apply as a volunteer for the coming edition?

-The application form is now published online.
-Via the registration form (big red button 'volunteer') it is possible to apply as a volunteer for the 46th edition of the festival.
-In November we will contact all volunteers that have applied, in order to discuss your preferences and tasks during the festival.
+The application form is now online.
+Via the registration form (big red button 'volunteer') you will be able to to apply as a volunteer for the 47th edition of the festival.
+From November onward we will contact all volunteers that have applied, in order to discuss your preferences and tasks during the festival.

-If you already have been a volunteer last year, we will send you an email in November with an invitation to apply for the 46th edition and for possible adjustments in your contact information.
+If you've already been a volunteer last year, we will send you an email in November with an invitation to apply for the 47th edition and for possible adjustments in your contact information.

 What do we expect from you?